 Treatment for depression includes counseling, medicines, and lifestyle changes.
+Your treatment will depend on you and your symptoms.
 You and your health care team will work together to find the best treatment for you.

 your doctor may have you try different medicines or a combination of medicines.